Ana Gomez Bernaus

 Having a selected sketch, I work on the tight vector.
 At this point, if the project requires it, I can iterate so that the client can see a series of variations on the same idea.
 Color variation, proportion and position.

-The last step is creating the finished piece tweaking and finessing the tight vector that the client selected.
+The last step is creating the finished piece either tweaking and finessing the tight vector that the client selected or translating it into a 3D piece when the project requires it.